DaveHartburn/CompPingCastle/README.md

 Written in HTML and JavaScript, reports are not uploaded or stored on a server.

 Runs fine from a local directory.

+This project should be considered beta.
+Any suggestions or contributions welcome.